 Earlier this year, the Department of State (DoS) began sending us documents in response to our various FOIA requests.
-While mostly redacted or of little consequence, a select few, in combination with the sum of those returned, raised questions about the veracity of the project’s environmental impact statement itself.
-Not only was the route data sent to us incomplete and not relevant to the EIS, but we learned that key documents in the official reports were either incomplete versions or that they had not been reviewed or approved by qualified professionals.
+While most of the documents are redacted or of little consequence, a select few, in combination with the sum total, raised questions about the veracity of the project’s environmental impact statement itself.
+Not only was the route data that DoS sent to us incomplete and not relevant to the EIS, but we learned that key documents in the official reports were either incomplete versions or that they had not been reviewed or approved by qualified professionals.

 The DoS first denied my FOIA for route data saying that they did not possess the data.
 On appeal, they claimed that while they had the data, it did not belong to them.
 This claim flies in the face of the Master Service Agreement which states that: